taylor2nerf/taylor-nerf/README.md

 ### 📦 Dataset
-We mainly test our method on NeRF Synthetic, and MipNeRF-360 v2 dataset.
+We mainly test our method on Synthetic Blender, and Mip-360 v2 dataset.
 Put them under the data folder:
 ```text
 data
 └── nerf_synthetic